Simmons Bank Liberty Stadium: Early professional football

 In 1974 and 1975, the stadium hosted the Memphis Southmen, aka "Grizzlies", of the World Football League.
 The Southmen drew fairly well, at least by WFL standards, in part due to the presence on their roster of some well-known players recruited away from the NFL at considerable expense.
 By nearly all accounts, they would have been a viable venture had the WFL been better run.

 Much, perhaps too much, was read into this relative success at the gate.
 When the WFL folded, the team formally changed its name to the Grizzlies and made a bid to join the NFL as an expansion team for the 1976 NFL season, with a telethon even being staged for this purpose.
 Over 40,000 people put down deposits for season tickets for the would-be NFL team.
-Despite this seemingly overwhelming show of support, the NFL ignored Memphis' pleas and the Southmen folded.
+Despite this seemingly overwhelming show of support, the NFL ignored Memphis' pleas and the "Griz" folded.
 Owner John Bassett filed a lawsuit against the league, but was unsuccessful.

 In 1984, the original United States Football League added the Memphis Showboats as an expansion team.
 The Showboats, featuring defensive end Reggie White and coached by flamboyant Memphian Pepper Rodgers, were one of the better draws in the league.
 They advanced to the semifinals in 1985.
 Much like the Southmen before them, it was generally believed the Showboats would have been a viable venture had their league been better organized.

 However, this attempt caused the city of Memphis to decide on expanding the stadium, in the hopes of luring an NFL franchise to the city.
 To this end, the Liberty Bowl underwent a $12 million facelift.
 As mentioned above, the stands were built up to the same level as the west ones, adding about 12,000 seats, and a "skybox" of luxury suites was added to the top of those stands.
 After the renovation, the then-St. Louis Cardinals played an exhibition game there before a sellout crowd.

 Despite its efforts, the city was unsuccessful in luring an NFL team (which would have been called the "Memphis Hound Dogs") to the Liberty Bowl.